 Despite the importance of CPAP use for this category of patient, a large percentage can’t use the machine.
-Many of these people will then use an oral appliance, and while it may not be quite as effective as the CPAP machine in severe cases of sleep apnoea, it will often be sufficient to take patients out of the severe sleep apnoea category towards a milder form, which lowers their risk for developing longer-term health complications.
+Many of these people will then use other snoring aids such as an oral appliance, and while it may not be quite as effective as the CPAP machine in severe cases of sleep apnoea, it will often be sufficient to take patients out of the severe sleep apnoea category towards a milder form, which lowers their risk for developing longer-term health complications.

 Many patients who are using CPAP successfully find it too difficult, or cumbersome, to take it with them when they are travelling, camping etc. These patients often combine the use of CPAP